Vitaly Primakov: Service after Civil War

 In 1923 Primakov graduated in Higher Academic Military Courses at RKKA.
 In 1924–25, he was the head of the Highest Cavalry school in Leningrad.

 In 1925, he was sent to China to be military advisor of the Chinese First National Army.
 In 1927, he was appointed as the military attaché in Afghanistan.
 In 1929 – under the disguise of Turkish officer Ragib-bey – he led the Red Army intervention in Afghanistan.
-This was a military operation of Soviet troops to reinstate Amanullah Khan as ruler of Afghanistan.
+This was a military operation by Soviet troops to reinstate Amanullah Khan as ruler of Afghanistan.
 In 1930, Primakov was sent to Japan as military attaché there.

 In 1931–33, Primakov was commander of the Thirteenth Infantry Corps.
 In February 1933 he became deputy commander of the North Caucasus Military District.
 In December 1934, he was appointed inspector of higher education institutions of Red Army.
 In January 1935, he became deputy commander of the Leningrad Military District.